-TradeMark Express conducts comprehensive Canadian trademark and common law research in the same 4-step approach as in the United States.
+TradeMark Express conducts comprehensive Canadian trademark services and common law research in the same 4-step approach as in the United States.

-- First we conduct a Preliminary CIPO Canadian Intellectual Property Office search fro FREE.
-IF Clear,
+- First, we conduct a Preliminary CIPO Canadian Intellectual Property Office search for FREE.
+If Clear,

 - 2) We do a comprehensive Canadian trademark search for US$200, and, if legally clear,

 - 3) We do a Canadian National common law search for CA$200 is completed, if legally clear,

 - We write and submit a Federal trademark application to CIPO for CA$400 – $100 Premium Package Discount = $300.

 Total = $700 – Canadian Comprehensive Trademark, Common Law Research, and CIPO trademark application filing.

 If we do your Canadian research, your application preparation is just US$300, which is $100 off.

 If your research has been conducted elsewhere, our fee is $400 to prepare your Canadian trademark application.
 We offer free analysis of your prior legal research report, to double-check if it was analyzed correctly and if in fact it is comprehensive.
 Our free review affords trademark attorney review as well.

 How do you file for registration and how much does it cost?

 All Canadian trademarks are filed through the Canadian Intellectual Property Office – CIPO.
 The initial fee for filing an application is CA$250.
 Once the CIPO issues a notice that the registration is allowable, the applicant must submit a CA$200 fee for the issuance of the certificate of registration.

 How long is the registration valid?